w7moises/Handler-Library/README.md

 # Response Handler for Spring WebFlux

-A lightweight handler that enforces a **consistent JSON envelope** for WebFlux controllers and guards against invalid reactive return types.
+A lightweight handler that enforces a **consistent JSON envelope** for spring boot and webflux projects and guards against invalid reactive return types.

 ## Response Format